logicminds/logicminds.github.io/content/post/pdk_gems.md

 The [PDK](https://puppet.com/docs/pdk/1.x/pdk.html) wraps all the annoying tasks so that you don't have to endure the pain of modifying Gemfiles, spec files, folder structure and other puppet related module development tasks.

 But with any good wrapper code, what you gain in efficiency you do so at the cost of control and customization.
 And this is certainly true for the PDK.
 The PDK maintains tight control of certain files like the Gemfile because it was built to meet many use cases and operating systems.
-So if you have become accustomed to the old way developing puppet modules you will now have to unlearn a few things and use the PDK method.
+However, Puppet has built some unique methods for losing some of this control.
+So if you have become accustomed to the old way developing puppet modules you will now have to unlearn a few things and use the PDK methods instead.

 ### Adding New Gems